 Aside from the wonderful sailing holiday area you can take a boat trip to view the submerged Lycian city.
 Another place to visit is the castle at Kale, a stunning village set on the hillside, with tiny stoned streets and terraces covered in hand-made carpets.

 Ucagiz and Kale Koyu both offer trips to Demre where you can visit the St Nicholas Church, the ruins of Myra including a stunning collection of tombs cut into the cliffs above the town and the amphitheatre.
-Otherwise enjoy the peace and tranquillity of these bays with swimming and caves to explore.
+Otherwise enjoy the peace and tranquility of these bays with swimming and caves to explore.

 If you arrive with time to spare take a short taxi ride to visit to the ancient ruins of Xanthos, Patara and Letoon and the 7 mile long beach at Patara.

 Time to get away from it all once again. a stunning bay with mooring buoys and crystal clear waters.
-Great snorkeling can be found on the reef.
+Great snorkelling can be found on the reef.
 The family run restaurant serves traditional Turkish food and the owner may treat you to some entertainment on his violin.

 Wall Bay, named after the high wall on its southern side, is just one of many tranquil bays in Skopia Limani.
 In Ruin Bay you could explore the ruins where Cleopatra supposedly bathed in asses milk or take a walk to the ancient town of Lydia.